Boundary Adaptive Local Polynomial Conditional Density Estimators: Pointwise large-sample properties

 \begin{remark}[Asymptotic normality of standardized statistics] We first introduce the statistic

-which is based on $\check{\theta}_{\order}(\eval)$.
+which is based on $\check{\theta}_{\order}(y|\bx)$.
 (In the main paper we directly center all statistics at the target parameter $\theta_{\mu,\bnu}$.
-For clarity, however, we will separate the discussion on distributional convergence from the smoothing bias in this supplemental appendix.
+For clarity, however, we will separate the discussion on distributional convergence from the smoothing bias in this supplementary material.
 This is reflected by the superscript ``circle.'')
 By combining the results of Lemmas~\ref{sa-lem:Taking hat off} and~\ref{sa-lem:Variance}, we have

 As a result,